Azure/azure-sdk-for-go/sdk/monitor/azquery/README.md

 ## Troubleshooting

+### Error Handling

+All methods which send HTTP requests return `*azcore.ResponseError` when these requests fail. `ResponseError` has error details and the raw response from Monitor Query.

+For Logs, an error may also be returned in the response's `ErrorInfo` struct, usually to indicate a partial error from the service.

 ### Logging

 This module uses the logging implementation in `azcore`.
 To turn on logging for all Azure SDK modules, set `AZURE_SDK_GO_LOGGING` to `all`.
 By default the logger writes to stderr.
 Use the `azcore/log` package to control log output.
 For example, logging only HTTP request and response events, and printing them to stdout: